A Direct Evaluation of the Periods of the Weierstrass Zeta Function: Introduction

 \section{Introduction}

 The Weierstrass Zeta function of a rank 2 lattice $L\subseteq\mathbb{C}$ is very important for the theory of elliptic functions.
-Though not elliptic itself, (minus) its derivative is elliptic, and together with $\wp_{L}'$ generates the field of functions which are elliptic with respect to $L$.
-The Zeta function $Z_{L}$ also gives the relation between the Weierstrass $\sigma$ function, a theta function of the lattice $L$, and the elliptic function $\wp_{L}$, since $Z_{L}$ is the logarithmic derivative of the $\sigma$ function and $Z_{L}'=-\wp_{L}$.
-Moreover, like $\wp_{L}$ is used in order to construct Eisenstein series of weight 2 (and its from derivatives one obtains Eisenstein series of higher weights), the function $Z_{L}$ is used in order to construct Eisenstein series of weight 1 (see Chapter 4 of \cite{[DS]}).
-In fact, the present paper was obtained during the author's study of this construction of weight 1 Eisenstein series appearing in \cite{[DS]}.
+Though not elliptic itself, (minus) its derivative is elliptic, and together with $\wp_{L}'$ it generates the field of functions which are elliptic with respect to $L$.
+The Zeta function $Z_{L}$ also provides the relation between the Weierstrass $\sigma$ function, a theta function of the lattice $L$, and the elliptic function $\wp_{L}$, since $Z_{L}$ is the logarithmic derivative of the $\sigma$ function and $Z_{L}'=-\wp_{L}$.
+Moreover, just like $\wp_{L}$ is used in order to construct Eisenstein series of weight 2 (and from its derivatives one obtains Eisenstein series of higher weights), the function $Z_{L}$ is used in order to construct Eisenstein series of weight 1 (see Chapter 4 of \cite{[DS]}).
+In fact, the results of the present paper have been obtained during the author's study of this construction of weight 1 Eisenstein series, appearing in \cite{[DS]}.

 Since $\wp_{L}$ is elliptic, the Zeta function $Z_{L}$ has a difference function